nibtr/clinic-db/README.md

-# CSC12002 - DA#3: Dental Clinic Management System - Documentations
+# CSC12002 - DA#3: Dental Clinic Management System - Database

-This is the repo for the documentations throughout the development process of the Dental Clinic project for the course CSC12002 - Advanced Database at HCMUS.
+This is the repo for the database source code & documentations throughout the development process of the Dental Clinic project for the course CSC12002 - Advanced Database at HCMUS.

 ## Diagrams